 It’s also essential to remind the ex-employee that company information is confidential and should not be shared with anyone outside the organization.

 The exit interview is also the last chance to ask the user for their login credentials for cloud apps.
 This is necessary to gain access to data stored within the apps – even a G Suite super admin does not have full access to all data and apps within another user account.

 Finally, it’s important to ensure that employee contact information is up to date so that he or she can be contacted in the event that access is needed to any forgotten corporate accounts in the future.

-Third-party apps that the employee has granted access to their corporate Google account could have been used to copy company files and may retain access to user data.
+Take control of the risky third-party apps that the employee has granted access to their corporate Google account as they could have been used to copy company files and may retain access to user data.

 While there is currently no easy way to monitor third-party apps in G Suite, a service such as the Spinbackup Cybersecurity suite can allow administrators to see all apps installed by users and the permissions that have been granted.

 These apps can be blocked as a security measure after the employee leaves the company and activity such as unauthorized downloading of files can be flagged and blocked.
 If an employee has given notice to leave but is still working at the company, this feature can be invaluable to provide enhanced surveillance of user actions in the weeks before they leave.

 Check out Spinbackup’s Ultimate G Suite Security Guide!